How to apply for a scientific licence to import, move or keep material that's usually prohibited, fees you must pay and how to move it.

 - give details of how often authorised staff enter the containment facilities

 - describe how much material you’ll keep in containment facilities at a given time

 - describe how you’ll keep licensed material within 3 layers of secure containment to stop plant pests escaping

-- state the other material that will arrive with the licensed material (eg soil) and how you’ll handle it or dispose of it
+- state the other material that will arrive with the licensed material (for example, soil) and how you’ll handle it or dispose of it

 - state whether you’ll keep licensed and non-licensed material in the same containment facilities